 “Grasshopper Dreams” (http://onetinleg.com/m/printdocs/grasshopperdoc.htm) for the solitary death of an old man, and a young matron who wants to watch someone die: “I loved that blue,” said Cat’s mother.
 See Intermezzo 8.

 for the exploration of the life of a small town photographer at the turn of the Twentieth Century.
 See Chapter 21—Ian and the Camera

 The diary of Anna Borling of Madison Township, Ohio 1923-1929 for Mr. Trevisano and the Italian picnics at Lucy’s orchard.
 Our transcription of the diary is resident at the Lake County Historical Society.
 See Intermezzo 8.

 In Flanders Fields (Chapter 17, “The Titan City”) was written by Canadian military doctor and artillery commander Major John McCrae.

 The original photograph for the onetinleg.com logo, “They All Look at Another Side,” is the copyrighted work of María de la Puente Bernardos and is used by permission.

-And always there for a timely throttle-down on my extravagant verbiage, thanks to Martin Langeland of Seattle USA, the Midwife’s trusted reader, widely schooled in things both great and small.
+And thanks to the late Martin Langeland of Seattle USA, the Midwife’s trusted reader, always there for a timely throttle-down on my extravagant verbiage, widely schooled in things both great and small.